-- WorldPay 1.4 (See Configuring WorldPay Gateway Reconciliation to lean more.)
+- WorldPay 1.4 (See Configuring Worldpay Gateway Reconciliation to lean more.)

-To use gateway reconciliation, select the Enable gateway reconciliation check box in the configuration page for the preceding gateways.
+To use gateway reconciliation, select the Enable gateway reconciliation check box on the configuration page for the preceding gateways.
 Ensure that you have enabled the "Issue External Refund" payments permission, and the "Unapply Payment" payments permission if the Invoice Settlement feature is enabled in your tenant.
 Contact your tenant administrator to update your user role or corresponding permissions.

 Viewing a Gateway Reconciliation Job

 Zuora strongly recommends you to enable the Gateway Reconciliation Job Completion | Reconciliation Completed notification when you are using the Gateway Reconciliation feature.
 You will get notified when a Gateway Reconciliation job is completed or encounters an error.
 See Edit a Notification for more information.